mrismanaziz/Reforestation/README.md

-## Why didn't the number 4 get into the nightclub?
-Because he is 2 square.
+## Doctor: Do you want to hear the good news or the bad news?
+Patient: Good news please.
+Doctor: we're naming a disease after you.